 The best players in the world know how to create space for themselves.
-From the stepover to the Rivelino, football players have been coming up with fancy ways to get around since the game’s inception.
+From the stepover to the Rivelino, football players have been coming up with fancy ways to get around defenders since the game’s inception.
 Here are some of the best examples of the most magnificent moves during game-play.

 Ronaldinho: Elastico/Rivelino